codingnoob47/ShekharTanwar/TimeSeries-Projects-master/README.md

 10% : -2.578407034974382

-#### And the following Observation :
+#### Observation :

 The ADF statistic is far less than the value at 1% significance level, and thus we can safely reject the null Hypothesis which assumes that the time series is non-stationary, and conclude that we have enough statistical evidence to assume that our time series is stationary

-Next, the seasonalty and trend patterns were observed in the dataset and the following observations were made :
+#### Seasonaility & Trend Analysis :

 ![](images/Rossman/Weekly_Seasonlaity_Trends.png)

+#### Observation :

-#### The time series takes all the data as trend, there is seasonality present in the dataset and there is no residual noice present in the dataset either.
+The time series takes all the data as trend, there is seasonality present in the dataset and there is no residual noice present in the dataset either.
 The current time series is non-stationary and thus for forecasting we'll have to make it stationary, by differencing

-Next, the dataset was tested for Gaussian distribution and for weekly level data, the data seemed gaussian thus no power transformation was applied on the dataset.
+#### Testing For Gaussian Distribution

 ![](images/Rossman/Weekly_Gaussian.png)

+#### Observation :

+The data seemed gaussian thus no power transformation was applied on the dataset.

 The residuals of the predictions made were further used for bias correction and to reduce the overall residula error of the model.